ReverseThatApp/ReverseThatApp.github.io/_posts/2025-11-11-aptsys-gemscms-exposed-webservices-panel.md

 - Live screenshots or HTML source code of exposed panels
 - Proof-of-concept HTTP requests
 - Identifying customer domain names or deployment details

+Operators of Aptsys gemscms deployments should treat this as a high-severity issue and apply mitigations immediately.
+Vendors and CERT teams may contact the reporter for full technical details.

 ---